Speak Now or Forever Hold Your Piece: Plot

-In 1985, Young Shawn Spencer (Liam James) is looking for Young Gus.
+In 1985, Shawn Spencer (Liam James) is looking for Gus.
 Henry Spencer (Corbin Bernsen) shows Shawn how to sneak around, hiding within his lesson the message to "do the little things right".
 In present day, Shawn (James Roday) sneaks into the police briefing room, where he discovers that a five-million dollar engagement ring has been stolen from a hotel vault.
 Without permission, Shawn and Gus (Dulé Hill) take the case.
 Shawn is given an invitation to the wedding.
 While at the hotel, Shawn listens into Detective Lassiter's (Timothy Omundson) brief about the investigation, and gains valuable information.
 Dietrich Manheim (Guy Fauchon), a hotel staff member becomes the police's main suspect.
 After tricking the hotel receptionist, Shawn gains access to the rooms of all police officers and wedding attendees.
 Shawn walks in on a pre-wedding party, and discovers that the florist quit, and the bridesmaids and groomsmen had to make their own wedding bouquets.
 Shawn and Gus break into Lassiter's room, and discover an insurance policy on the ring, with a major value.

 Gus decides they need to see the safe; however, the only way they can access it is through the ventilation shafts.
 When opening a panel to access the shaft system, they discover Manheim's dead body.
 Shawn "psychically" reveals this to the police, using it as a way to distract them while he watches the security footage for the vault.
 After viewing the footage, they hold a bachelor party where Shawn questions all of the attendees.
 Shawn talks with Lacey Maxwell (Christine Chatelain), the sister of the groom, who asks him to get her bouquet from a locked cooler, but he can't.
 Before the wedding, the bouquets are passed out, and Lacey panics when hers isn't there.
 Lacey reveals she is a magician when she helps to calm down the flower girl.
 Shawn realizes who stole the ring and killed Manheim, but his realization occurs in the middle of the ceremony.
 Shawn interrupts the wedding with a "psychic episode", and exposes Lacey to everyone.